techiediaries/techiediaries/_posts/2020/angular-10/2020-09-17-angular-10-django-3-upload-image-files.md

 $ python manage.py runserver
 ```

-You django application will be running from the `http://127.0.0.1:8000/` address.
+Your django 3 application will be running from the `http://127.0.0.1:8000/` address.
 If you visit the address with your web browser, you should see the following page:

 ![Django File Upload Example ](https://www.diigo.com/file/image/bbccosoazesrdcorpozdqqbredr/Django%3A+the+Web+framework+for+perfectionists+with+deadlines..jpg)

-You can now test your file upload endpoint using a REST API client like Postman
+You can now test your file/image uploading endpoint using a REST API client like Postman:

  ![Django REST API File Upload](https://i.imgur.com/Y6JFNww.png)